-Constructive Dismissals: Suspended Without Payteam
+Constructive Dismissals: Suspended Without Pay

-Are you an employee who was suspended from work without pay?
+Are you an employee who was suspended without pay?
 Maybe your employer placed you on an “involuntary personal leave of absence” instead?
 If so, you may have a claim for constructive dismissal and entitlement to termination pay.

 This article briefly explains what a constructive dismissal is, how a suspension without pay could result in constructive dismissal, and what can legally be done about it.